 com1DFA: DFA-Kernel

 com1DFA is a module for dense flow (snow) avalanche computations (DFA) .
-It is a python and cython implementation of the DFA C++ implementation samosAT (Snow Avalanche Modeling and Simulation- Advanced Technologies) developed by the Austrian government in cooperation with the company AVL List GmbH in Graz (see com1DFAOrig: Original DFA-Kernel).
+It is a python and cython implementation of the DFA C++ implementation samosAT (Snow Avalanche Modeling and Simulation- Advanced Technologies) developed by the Austrian government in cooperation with the company AVL List GmbH in Graz.
 Calculations are based on the thickness integrated governing equations and solved numerically using the smoothed particle hydrodynamics (sph) method.
 Please note the use of thickness averaged/integrated instead of depth averaged/integrated for clarity and consistency.

 Dense flow avalanche simulations can be performed for different release area scenarios, with or without entrainment and/or resistance areas, and is controlled via a configuration file.
 The configration can be modified in order to change any of the default settings and also allows to perform simulations for varying parameters all at once.